aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to XAML within C++ Applications" h2="Convert XSLFO to XAML within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate XSLFO to XAML conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XSLFO to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to XAML.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer looking to add XSLFO to XAML conversion feature inside your C++ applications, then you need to convert XSLFO to XAML.
+XSLFO is a markup language used to describe the formatting of a document, while XAML is a markup language used to create user interfaces in Windows applications.
+Converting XSLFO to XAML allows you to create user interfaces in Windows applications using XSLFO.

+<h2>How Aspose.Total Helps for XSLFO to XAML Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that can help you convert XSLFO to XAML.
+The suite includes Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ can be used to export XSLFO to PPTX, while Aspose.Slides for C++ can be used to convert PPTX to XAML.
+Both APIs come under the Aspose.Total for C++ package, making it easy to convert XSLFO to XAML in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}